 We come back regularly throughout the year to ensure the spiders don’t come back.
 If you see any spider activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

-The main reason spiders infest homes is to find and kill insects.
+The main reason spiders infest homes in Susquehanna Valley & Surrounding Areas is to find and kill insects.
 By knocking down their webs and getting rid of insects, you’ll get rid of spiders.

 Vacuuming frequently can help scare away both insects and spiders.
-But Fox Pest Control is the most efficient and effective solution over the long term.
+But Fox Pest Control has the most efficient and effective solutions for spider extermination over the long term.
 Call today for a free quote.

 In the United States, there are two main spiders to worry about:

 Nearly all hobo spiders bite and are venomous.
 However, because the hobo spider looks similar to other types of spiders, there is some debate as to whether the hobo is as venomous as it’s rumored to be.
 Some people have reported to have been bitten by a hobo spider when it was most likely a bite from a brown recluse.

 The black widow spider is a type of house spider that makes complicated, messy webs.
 The black widow is found throughout the United States, but not quite as often in states along the Canadian border.

 Depending on the species, the females have black coloration and a recognizable red hourglass shape on their underbelly.
 They are often found in dark, secluded places, such as basements and attics.

 In most species, the male black widow venom isn’t very potent at all and isn’t likely to cause harm to humans.
 Reportedly, the female black widow spider’s venom is 15 times more poisonous than rattlesnake venom.

 If you are bitten by any spider, seek medical attention right away.